This post may contain affiliate links. Please read my disclaimer for more information.

 Why do some people seem to get more energy from a cup of coffee while you sit there wondering why caffeine doesn’t seem to have any effect on me?

 It affects people differently for a variety of reasons.
+But you need to be careful, as there have been instances of accidental deaths due to caffeine overdose.

 Not to worry, we’ve listed all the reasons why your favorite beverage may no longer give you the same effect and what options you have to fix it.